Community Events & Resources

 Events

-Spam and Eggs Community Breakfasts are the guaranteed best way to connect with AASP students, staff, and faculty over some cultural comfort food with a sociopolitical history.
-Join us every third Friday of the month at the Asian American Studies Resource Center (422 Rockefeller) from 9:30 to 11:00 a.m.
+AASP Community Breakfasts are the guaranteed best way to connect with Asian American Studies students, staff, and faculty over some cultural comfort food with a sociopolitical history.
+Spam, marinated tofu, scrambled eggs, rice, chai, and coffee are served, courtesy of Osaka-Ya Catering.

 Wednesday Lunch Series

-Our monthly Wednesday Lunch Series features Cornell faculty and staff guest speakers.
-Enjoy a catered lunch in an informal setting, where you can learn more about the speaker’s work or research, how they ended up doing what they are doing, current issues in higher education, or even their thoughts on living in Ithaca.
+Our Wednesday Lunch Series features guest speakers from Cornell's faculty and staff as well as the surrounding community.
+Enjoy an informal discussion where you can learn more about the speaker’s work or research, how they ended up doing what they are doing, current issues in higher education, or even their thoughts on living in Ithaca.
+A free lunch is served.

 Community Resources